Vyang19/Vyang19.github.io/README.md

 ## Summary

-U of A Art/ Comp sci Student
+U of A Industrial Design Engineering Student

 ## Experience

-- 3D Modeler in blender and solidworks
+- 3D Modeler in Blender and Solidworks
 - Has Experience with Gimp, Inkscape and Affinity
 - Python, C and Java experience